NFL draft: Host venues

-History

 From the mid-1930s to the mid-1960s, the draft was held in various Northeastern, Midwestern, Mid-Atlantic, and Western cities with NFL franchises.

 Between 1965 and 2014, the NFL held the draft at various venues in New York City.
-The Theater at Madison Square Garden hosted the event for a ten-year period from 1995 to 2004, before it was moved to Javits Convention Center in 2005 following a dispute with the Cablevision-owned arena, who were opposing the West Side Stadium, which would have served as home of the New York Jets and the centerpiece of the New York City bid for the 2012 Summer Olympics, because the new stadium would have competed with the Garden for concerts and other events.
+The Theater at Madison Square Garden hosted the event for a ten-year period from 1995 to 2004.
+Following a dispute with the venue's owners, Cablevision, who opposed the New York Jets' plans for West Side Stadium because the new stadium would have competed with the Garden for concerts and other events, the 2005 draft was held at nearby Javits Convention Center.
 The draft was then held at Radio City Music Hall from 2006 to 2014.

 Starting in 2015, the league opened the draft location to a bidding process.
 Chicago won the bidding in both 2015 and 2016, hosting the draft for the first time since 1964.
-The draft then moved to Philadelphia (2017), Dallas (2018), and Nashville (2019), with increasing attendance numbers every year.
+These drafts marked the transformation of the draft into an event featuring festivities and attendance by large public crowds.
+After these drafts in Chicago, the NFL has held the draft in different cities each year.

-The 2020 draft was originally scheduled to be held in Las Vegas, but due to the COVID-19 pandemic, it was held virtually with team coaches and GMs conducting it via phone and internet.
+The 2020 draft, originally scheduled to be held in Las Vegas, was held virtually due to the COVID–19 pandemic.